 #6 Product quality is king

 The number one goal of the project team managers is to ensure the best quality results of the project.
-It is achieved through attention to detail and by keeping the original project requirements in mind.
+It is achieved through attention to detail, by keeping the original project requirements in mind, and by using powerful productivity tools, such as week planners that keep everyone on track.
+You can try using the best weekly schedule maker from Bordio.
 The team compares project deliverables against the main goals continuously to prevent any nasty surprises.

 #7 Tailored approach